TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 ```
 ├── assets/
 │   ├── stemtemplate-overleaf.sty     ← Lean template (don't edit)
-│   ├── example.tex                   ← Example showing available features
+│   ├── demo.tex                      ← Demo showing available features
-│   └── example.pdf                   ← Compiled example from the full template
+│   └── demo.pdf                      ← Compiled demo from the full template
 ├── figures/                          ← Place your images here
 ├── main.tex                          ← Edit metadata here, compile this file
 ├── content.tex (create this file)    ← Write your content here and transfer to the full template
 └── references.bib (create this file) ← Your bibliography entries
 ```

-The `example.pdf` is compiled from the full template so you can see what the finished document looks like locally.
-Read it alongside `example.tex` to understand how each feature is used.
+The `demo.pdf` is compiled from the full template so you can see what the finished document looks like locally.
+Read it alongside `demo.tex` to understand how each feature is used.

 ---